timothyshull/programming_notes/hardware/digital_design.md

 - contention also can cause large amounts of power to flow between the fighting gates, resulting in the circuit getting hot and possibly damaged
 - X values are also sometimes used by circuit simulators to indicate an uninitialized value
-- designers also use the symbol X to indicate "don’t care" values in truth tables
+- designers also use the symbol X to indicate "don't care" values in truth tables
     - do not confuse
     - X indicates that the value of the variable in the truth table is unimportant (can be either 0 or 1) when it appears in a truth table